pypa/setuptools/docs/pkg_resources.rst

     will be read as-is.

 ``resource_string(package_or_requirement, resource_name)``
-    Return the specified resource as a string.
+    Return the specified resource as ``bytes``.
 The resource is read in binary fashion, such that the returned string contains exactly the bytes that are stored in the resource.